 I’m walking here

 Many of the events invite people to dress up/cosplay.
 Sometimes items of various sizes can be bought at stands.
 Especially for indoor events, this can cause some issues.
 When cosplaying, make sure your costume can’t hit people when you walk around.
 Think of huge backpacks or (fake) weapons stored in your costume.
 Big boxes of figures can also cause issues if you do not have them secured on your person.
 Not only can you hit the people around you with your swinging merch, but you can also damage what you bought.
-So being careful is also for yourself.
+So being careful is also in your own best interest.

 Be on your best behavior